Apostolismich/Electronics-Store/README.md

 # Electronics-Store
-This it another project for electronics store.
+This is another project for electronics store.